C2DH/ranketwo/_assignments/archival-digital-turn/07-august-sander-photo.en.md

 layout: assignment
 unit: archival-digital-turn
 lang: en
-title: "From Glassplates to Google: Digital source criticism on August Sander’s People of the 20th Century"
+title: "From Glassplates to Google: Digital source criticism on August Sander’s "People of the 20th Century"
 cover:
 authors:
   - juliane-tatarinov